HimDek/GitHub-List-Repositories-HTML/README.md

 ```

 ### Basic CSS to be used:
-Put the following lines inside the <head></head> of you HTML file.
-These are the basic CSS styles.
+Put the following lines inside the `<head></head>` of you HTML file.
+These very basic CSS styles.
 You can customize them to match the theme of your website.
 ```
 <style>
 svg {